wp-plugins/livepress/readme.txt

 2. The Widget configuration panel.
 3. Examples of what the <code>[authoravatars]</code> shortcode can do.
 4. Shortcode helper available from the WYSIWYG editor on the edit post page.
+5. List of users with name and biography

 == Changelog ==

+= 0.8 =
+*   Added feature to show a user's biography next to the avatar
+*   Added feature to limit shown users by a minimum number of posts
+*   Added feature to show a user's number of posts
+*   Added Italian translation (by Gianni Diurno)

 = 0.7.4 =
 *   Fixed javascript issues with widget settings page and shortcode wizard in WordPress 2.8